St George Utah

-St. George, Utah has become the mid-western investiture equivalent of rustic, old, new, quaint, thriving, desert serene, red rock rim and water flowing, blunted cliff dwelling, pining away with golf, or occasional reservoir enjoying, all mixed in with roots- a flare of historic, pioneer, but community like charm.
+St. George, Utah has become the mid-western investiture equivalent of rustic, old, new, quaint, thriving, desert serene, red rock rim and water flowing, blunted cliff dwelling, pining away with golf, or occasional reservoir enjoying, all mixed in with roots- a flare of the historic, pioneer, but a community like charm.

-St George is located in the midst of stunning, red rock formations, rolling hills and towering Pine Valley Mountain.
+St George is located in the midst of stunning, red rock formations, rolling hills, and towering Pine Valley Mountain.
 The peaks of Zion National Park can be seen in the distance.
 St. George's possible trademark is its geology (see geology section below).

 Some relocate here because of the lower crime rate.
 Others relocate here because this really is a special place grounded in pioneer history, alive with strong community values, culture and the arts and where people really are neighborly.
 Many have expressed the feeling of being "drawn" to this incredible area.

-St George Utah is and will always be a very attractive and desireable location into the future.
+St George Utah is and will always be a very attractive and desirable location into the future.
 I've evaluated what it is that is so special about the St George area that makes it attractive and have come up with the following things:

 OK, this is the first time I've really thought about this, and I believe the first time you'll get this kind of synopsis anywhere in print, at least original formulation of thought for me after living here for 8 years, about the key ingredients that make St George a special place for relocation, if it could apply for you.

-OK, the first one, is the kinds of people.
+OK, the first one is the kinds of people.
 But I'd like to address how the first one is influenced by a couple of the other items.
 How we are centrally located for example.
 Why is that important?
 Well, for many it applies that they have family scattered across several geographical regions.
-To be more centrally located, in ones retiree years, such that more optimal visiting is enhanced, is and can be very important to a lot of people.
+To be more centrally located, in one's retiree years, such that more optimal visiting is enhanced, is and can be very important to a lot of people.
 It is not only increasingly important for retirees, but for the offspring as well, like for my family as an example.

 Granted it is not the single greatest factor for people, as many times visiting can be made special, not by necessarily being close.
-I still know a lot of retirees that flock here not necessarily based on only their kids interest, but what they can be doing for BOTH them and their kids.
-They see that they can do both and distance is not a factor when you have airplanes and our new St George Regional airport or a two hour trip to the Las Vegas, NV airport.
+I still know a lot of retirees that flock here not necessarily based on only their kids' interest, but what they can be done for BOTH them and their kids.
+They see that they can do both and distance is not a factor when you have airplanes and our new St George Regional airport or a two hour trip to Las Vegas, NV airport.

 St George is located along I-15 between Las Vegas Nevada and Salt Lake City Utah.

 The Huntsman World Senior Games draws on Olympic sized talent from age 50+ sports enthusiasts, still bent on maintaining their own athleticism across nations and culture.
-This International event is meant to promote worldwide Peace, Health, Friendship and Fun!
+This International event is meant to promote worldwide Peace, Health, Friendship, and Fun!
 And it draws quite a crowd.

 The St George Marathon has been rated by Runners World as one of the four "Marathons to Build a Vacation Around".
-They also rated it as on of the 10 Most Scenic and Fastest Marathons as well as among the Top 20 Marathons in the USA.
+They also rated it as one of the 10 Most Scenic and Fastest Marathons as well as among the Top 20 Marathons in the USA.

 St George hosts many St George Retirement communities to accommodate the interest of the retiree population.
 I, Brian Habel, have specialized as a St George Realtor for the last 8 years in catering to this population base and interest.
 We are a smaller community with up and coming vacationing interest.
 Whether, as you can see it is a great family or individual hot spot for you, or if you are a retiree setting your sites on this area, I'd love to help you with your St George Utah Real Estate needs.